Children Law Solicitors | Social Services Advice | Howells Solicitors

 • Help applying for a Prohibited Steps Order.

-• Our children law solicitors are supportive, patient and non-judgemental advisors.
-They will explain all the steps in childcare cases.
-This will help reduce any fear, worry, or uncertainty about the legal process.
+Our children law solicitors are supportive, patient, and non‑judgmental specialists.
+They will guide you through every step of your childcare case, helping to reduce any fear, worry, or uncertainty about the legal process.

-They are also here to offer appropriate help and support in the aftermath of an investigation.
+We are also here to offer appropriate help and support in the aftermath of an investigation by a social worker.

 Who Can Howells Represent?